Tania-Maxwell/Tania-Maxwell.github.io/_pages/research.md

 </figure>

-When looking at belowground nutrient cycling, we found that high water availability increased organic matter breakdown, by extracellular enzymes and protein depolymerization (Maxwell et al. _in prep_), while it decreased net nutrient mineralization.
+When looking at belowground nutrient cycling, we found that high water availability increased organic matter breakdown, by extracellular enzymes and protein depolymerization (Maxwell et al. _under review_), while it decreased net nutrient mineralization.
 An effect of mixing tree species was only detected in the mid soil layer, where we observed a higher amount of organic matter and enzyme activities compared to the monocultures ([Maxwell et al. 2020](https://doi.org/10.1016/j.soilbio.2020.107864)).
 When experimentally investigating nutrient uptake, we observed an asynchrony of uptake during budburst: at this phenological stage, the evergreen species (pine) was able to take up nutrients earlier than the deciduous species (birch), with an advantage and a disadvantage respectively for nitrogen uptake in the mixed plots (Maxwell et al. _in prep_).
 Finally, we found that species identity was a stronger driver than species diversity for aboveground nutrient use efficiency (NutUE).
-Although increasing tree species tended to increase aboveground productivity and litterfall biomass, certain species dominance drove NutUE trends (i.e. birch dominance over pine at IDENT-SSM and pine over birch at ORPHEE, Maxwell et al. _under review_).
+Although increasing tree species tended to increase aboveground productivity and litterfall biomass, certain species dominance drove NutUE trends (i.e. birch dominance over pine at IDENT-SSM and pine over birch at ORPHEE, [Maxwell et al. 2022](https://doi.org/10.1111/1365-2435.14109)).

 <p align="center">